-Iceland looking for Indian techies and entrepreneurs: The tiny Nordic island nation of Iceland, which is renowned for its magnificent scenery and natural wonders, is now focusing on a different type of beauty: the beauty of invention.
+Iceland Skogafoss and other cities: Looking for Indian Techies and Entrepreneurs: The tiny Nordic island nation of Iceland, which is renowned for its magnificent scenery and natural wonders, is now focusing on a different type of beauty: the beauty of invention.
 Iceland has been a hotbed for tech companies in recent years, with a developing environment that has drawn some of the best brains in the business.
-In order to expand its skills and experience and advance its technological industry, Iceland is now looking to India.
+In order to expand its skills and experience and advance its technological industry, many cities in Iceland such as Reykjavik, Kópavogur, Hafnarfjörður, Selfoss and cities near Skogafoss, Gullfoss, Hvammsvik, Landmannalaugar is now looking up to Indian talent.

 To support its further expansion, Iceland still needs more qualified workers.
 It’s hardly surprising that Iceland has looked to India in quest of new talent given India’s position as a global technological powerhouse.
 Iceland is seeking to draw talent from India’s large pool of highly trained workers in sectors like software engineering, data science, and artificial intelligence, among others, in order to advance its technological industry.